markfarrell/relation-extraction/README.md

 # Beagle

-Software that can extract information from the textbook "Molecular Biology of the Cell, 4th Edition" and produce a biological network viewable in the graph visualization software, Gephi.
+Software that can extract information from the textbook "Molecular Biology of the Cell, 4th Edition" and produce a topic map viewable in the graph visualization software, Gephi.
 Part of a research initiative at [CREA](http://crea.berkeley.edu/), a UC Berkeley research lab.
 Type <code>./Beagle --help</code> for more information once built.

 ## Dependencies